Home » Holidays » Game Day » Texas Caviar Dip

 As an Amazon Associate I earn from qualifying purchases.
 Read my disclosure policy.

-Where does Texas Caviar Come From?
+🤠Where does Texas Caviar Come From?

 Even though this dip is called Texas caviar it actually doesn’t come from Texas.
 In the 1940s a chef at Neiman Marcus created the dish to serve on a Texas themed menu.
 The dish became popular and is now served all over the country.
+It is also called Cowboy caviar.

 tortilla chip with Texas caviar

-How to Make Texas Caviar Dressing
+🥣How to Make Texas Caviar

-To make the dressing bring the apple cider vinegar, vegetable oil and sugar to a boil.
-You can also use red wine vinegar or plain white vinegar if you don’t have apple cider vinegar.
-Once the sugar is dissolved take the pan off the burner and let it cool to room temperature.
+2. Once the sugar is dissolved take the pan off the burner and let it cool to room temperature.

 making the dressing for Texas caviar